nhost/nhost-dart/CONTRIBUTING.md

 pub run melos bootstrap
 ```

-This will install the necessary prequisites, and establish **path** dependencies
+This will install the necessary prerequisites, and establish **path** dependencies
 between our packages.

 Path dependencies simplify development by taking the package repository and